rerickson-usgs/rstanOcc/README.md

 3. Do this in order because this will be easiest.
 4. Convert existing tutorials into vignettes for this project.

+## Installing package

+This package may be installed using the `devlools` package:

+    install_github("rerickson-usgs/rstanOcc")

 ## Contact

 Richard A. Erickson (rerickson@usgs.gov)